JospehAdetifa/post-install-config/README.md

 STEP 1: Configure Roles

-Login To Your Osticket VM and go to this website: http://localhost/osTicket/scp/login.php
+Login To Your osTicket VM and go to this website: http://localhost/osTicket/scp/login.php
 Then Login using the previous creditionals you made during the installation phase.
 Go to the Admin Panel